The Best Personal Loans in Connecticut for 2024

 Identify what’s most important to you before shopping for a personal loan.
 Here are a few ideas to help.

-Amount you can borrow
+The amount you can borrow

 Lenders have different limits on how much you can borrow.
 Someone who only needs a $1,000 loan must find a lender offering lower limits.
 Some lenders only lend starting at $3,000 or $5,000.